Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 +++
-title = 'Logic in computer science conspectus' date = 2024-11-03T19:00:15+13:00 draft = true
-math = "katex"
-summary = "This blog outlines the basics of propositional logic, as explained by the book \"Logic in compuer science\"." tags = ["Propositional logic", "Foundations", "Mathematics"]
+title = 'Introduction into Logic in computer science' date = 2024-11-03T19:00:15+13:00 draft = false math = "katex" summary = "This blog outlines the basics of propositional logic, as explained by the book \"Logic in compuer science\"." tags = ["Propositional logic", "Foundations", "Mathematics"]